devops-champ/app-containerization-project/_docs/docker-compose.md

 In a single `.yml` file you can define multiple containers.
 This approach makes the development, deployment, and management of containerized application.

 ## Let's write Docker Compose File for Dev Environment
 Usually as a best pratice, seperate docker-compose files are created for dev and prod.
 It's not a must do.
 But it keeps the dev and prod requirements seperate.
+The goal here is to create a docker-compose file for dev environemnt.
+In the later stages, once we need to push to prod, we will create docker-compose.prod.yml.

 `docker-compose.dev.yml`